mauroservienti/Composite-UI-Sample/README.md

 ## Getting started

 Once you've cloned the repo, create directories `RegistryApi\wwwroot` and `OrdersApi\wwwroot`.
-These directories are empty so can't be in the git-repo, so need to be created manually on startup.
+These directories are empty so can't be in the git-repo, need to be created manually on startup.

 Then start `OrdersApi` and `RegistryApi` from Visual Studio and run the `Grunt -> Tasks -> connect task` from Task Runner Explorer.
 You can now access the app on http://localhost:9000.